LADCode2021/HTML_and_CSS_Essentials_Portfolio_Project/README.md

 #### Banner

 The banner image displays below the header section (i.e. below the logo and the navigation bar).
 The intention with the banner image is for the user to be drawn into an emotional response when they first hit the site, ensuring they continue to browse and eventually get in touch to book their own photoshoot.
+The banner image also scales responsively for medium to smaller screens.

 ![](assets/images/banner-screenshot-image.png)

 ### About First Photography

 This section introduces first photography and includes a sample image.
 This spans the width of the screen instead of 50% as I'd originally planned in the wireframe.
 Once I'd made the initial structure I didn't like how word heavy it would have been with two text sections side-by-side so I decided to go with text on the left and an image to the right for this section.
 The key call-to-action (CTA) on this site in its current iteration is to get in touch to book a photoshoot so I introduced the CTA as soon as I could on the page in this section.
+For medium and smaller screens the image appears below the heading and above the text content.

 ![](assets/images/about-first-photography-screenshot-image.png)

 ### About me

 This section introduces the photographer John Smith.
 I styled this exactly the same as the previous section but flipped round the text to be on the left and the image to be on the right.
 I also gave it a background coloured in-line with the colour scheme to break up the sections and provide a more visually pleasing experience for the user.
+For medium and smaller screens the image appears below the heading and above the text content.

 ![](assets/images/about-me-screenshot-image.png)

 ### Services

 The final content section again follows a similar style to the two previous sections.
 I flipped the text and image around again.
 This time I also introduces a grid of four caption images to represent some of the services I am discussing in the text content.
 Again this styling was aiming to break up the sections and make them more visually pleasing.
 I included two CTA's in this section - one to take the user to a gallery of example photography and the key CTA to get in touch again.
+For medium and smaller screens the image appears stacked on top of each other and below the heading and text content in this instance.

 ![](assets/images/our-services-screenshot-image.png)

 ### Footer section

 The footer section is at the bottom of every page and contains links to social media.
 Inspiration for this was taken from the Love Running project as I think the minimal sleek Font Awesome icons look great.
 An extra navigation link to the Contact page is also included as a learned behaviour overtime (especially from corporare sites) is to find contact info in the footer.
 I felt that the key CTA for users is for them to get in contact to book so repeating the CTA felt worthwhile again here.
+For medium and smaller screens the foot reduces in height by 50% so as to not take up too much space on the screen.
+Visually it looks much nicer also.

 ![](assets/images/footer-screenshot-image.png)